unity-idm/furms-python-agent/README.md

 ./demo-agent.sh <site-id-from-furms-ui>
 ```

-## Report consuptoin of allocation
+## Report consumption of allocation
 The demo agent package comes with a separate command line tool to report resource consumption within particular allocation.
 Optionally you can also provide FENIX user Id to report consumption for given user.

 The `report-usage.sh` tool requires site identifier and offers two commands to: